MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-architecture-pattern.md

 |Scale limits|Throughput is established through testing.
 The throughput of the overall stamp is limited to the least performant resource.
 Stamp throughput needs to estimate the high-level of demand caused by a failover to another stamp.|
 |Availability/disaster recovery|Because of the temporary nature of stamps, disaster recovery is done by redeploying the stamp.
 If resources are in an unhealthy state, the stamp, as a whole, can be destroyed and redeployed.

-## Baseline examples for containerized applications
+## Baseline architectures for mission-critical applications

-The baseline examples serve as the north star architecture for containerized mission-critical applications.
-While there are many possible options for container orchestrators, Kubernetes is widely adopted across many industries.
-The baseline uses Azure Kubernetes Service (AKS) as the application platform.
+These baseline examples serve as the recomended north star architecture for mission-critical applications.
+The baseline applies a strong recomendation to containerize the application, using a container orchestrator for the application platform.
+While there are many possible options for container orchestrators, the baseline uses Azure Kubernetes Service (AKS) as the application platform since Kubernetes is widely adopted across many industries.

 > Refer to [Well-Architected mission-critical workloads: Containerization](/azure/architecture/framework/mission-critical/mission-critical-application-platform#containerization).